ebikatsudon/VTubeStudio/Hand-Tracking.md

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/vts_hands_2.png]]

 Here, you can create a gesture-combination that will activate the hotkey.
-You can select one gesture for the left hand and one fore the right hand or a "dual-hand gesture" (triangle or "is-for-me" gesture).
+You can select one gesture for the left hand and one for the right hand or a "dual-hand gesture" (triangle or "is-for-me" gesture).
 You can also just select a gesture for one hand.

 You can choose if both hand gestures have to be detected for the hotkey to activate (using AND/OR) and configure whether or not the mirrored gesture is also allowed.